spinach/GDImage/README.md

 GDImage will download the image asynchronously, put it in the memory cache and disk cache, and then display it in `imageView`.

 ### Demo
-You can quickly try out the library by cloning this repo and opening the Demo project.
-At the root of the Demo project, run `pod install` and then run the project.
+You can quickly try out the library by cloning this repo and opening `GDImage.xcworkspace`.
+Build the `GDImage` target, then run the `Demo` target.

 ### UIImageView Extension Methods